-Welcome To The Health Information Management Community!
+Welcome To The Health Information Management Career Community!

 Here you will find career-related information such as blogs, jobs, resources, courses, and events specific to Health Information Management topics to help you embrace your career and academic journey.
 You can explore SNHU’s Online Campus career resources all in one central space!
 You can search this page to find the information you need to make more meaningful and informed career decisions as you navigate your unique career goals!